rsterbentz/Botnagar/README.md

 !bhat hello [Say hi!
 Don't be afraid!]

+!bhat krypto *[Maybe you can't solve this one?
+Give me 6 numbers like this n1, n2, n3, n4, n5, target]

 # Requirements

 Tokens.py - contains 2 strings, BETA and RELEASE, which holds the discord tokens for the bot.